androidchat/androidchat.github.io/_posts/2016-02-29-AndroidChat-Weekly-1.md

   - [Introducing /policy](http://slashpolicy.com/) - shared by *we-build-peter*

   Innovation needs allies.
-Slash (/) policy is a new slack group that focuses on politics public policy from a tech entrepreneurs point of view.
+Slash (/) policy is a new Slack group that focuses on politics and public policy from a tech entrepreneur's point of view.

   - [Apple Hires Developer Behind Signal, Edward Snowden’s Favorite Secure Chat App](http://techcrunch.com/2016/02/25/apple-hires-developer-behind-signal-edward-snowdens-favorite-secure-chat-app/) - shared by *nish*